alexjohnj/symsteam/README.md

 - If your hard drive has a lot of files on it, it will take a while for SymSteam to detect the SteamApps folder and hence rename the symbolic link.
 - There's no way of knowing what SymSteam is doing.
-- There's no (easy) way to change the paths to the local SteamApps folder and the symbolic link after the first run.
-To change them, delete the SymSteam plist file.
+- <del>There's no (easy) way to change the paths to the local SteamApps folder and the symbolic link after the first run.
+To change them, delete the SymSteam plist file. </del> Added a preferences window in 0.1.5 that allows you to change them.

 ## To Do

 - Add the ability to specify what drive to scan so that SymSteam doesn't scan *every* drive you plug in.
-- Add a preferences window so you can change the folder locations.
+- Add a preferences window so you can change the folder locations. ✓
 - Add Growl notifications so you can get an idea of what SymSteam is doing when a drive is plugged in.
 - Add autoupdate.
 - Test